x211321/VGC-Analyze/README.md

 VGC_Analyze is meant to provide ways to view your collection data from different angels.

-Have you ever wondered how much you've spend on your collection, how many imported items you own or what percentage of your collection consists of Sega products?
+Have you ever wondered how much you've spend on your collection, how many imported items you own or what percentage of your collection consists of SEGA products?
 VGC_Analyze provides answers to all these questions and many more.

 # Features
  * Download your collection data from your VGCollect.com profile
  * Sort, filter, group and compare your collection by various attributes
+ * Create templates for easy access to often used filter combinations
- * Chart your collection as a bar, pie, area or line chart
+ * Chart data as a bar, pie, area or line chart
  * Export your collection as a printable HTML page
- * Group your collection by platform holder
+ * Assign platform holders to specific keywords
  * Combine related platforms for better comparisons
  * Overwrite platform names to achieve a more cohesive data base
  * Expand your collection by settings bookmarks or marking items as completed